DeltaLima/nanodesk/README.md

 Now run `makeanything.sh` and you will have both programs on your live-linux.

-Just have a look into `makeanything.sh` and add your favorite packages to it.

-You can also jump into the chroot with `chroot build/chroot/ /bin/bash` and do customisations by hand.
+You can also jump into the chroot with `chroot build/chroot/ /bin/bash` and do customizations by hand.
 Just run `makeanything.sh` afterwards to recreate the .iso

 Keep in mind that the chroot does not get recreated everytime you run `makeanything.sh`.
 While experimenting around it could be helpful to delete your complete `build/` directory